-Compliance Review.
+Two of the mortgage loans subject to a Limited Compliance Review, which we conducted as part of our postpurchase QC reviews, were determined to be ineligible to be sold to us based on the results of such Limited Compliance Review.
 One mortgage loan was otherwise potentially includable in each of Loan Group 1 and Loan Group 2; however, as a result of the determination of ineligibility, neither was included in the Reference Pool.

-Lead Dealer's Due Diligence Review
+Due Diligence Review

-In connection with the issuance of the Notes, Barclays Capital Inc. ("Barclays"), in its capacity as the lead dealer (the "Lead Dealer"), engaged Stewart Lending Servicer, Inc. (the "Diligence Provider") to conduct a review of certain aspects of the mortgage loans in the Initial Cohort Pool.
-We paid the fees and expenses of the Diligence Provider and the scope and design of the review was determined by the Lead Dealer in consultation with the Diligence Provider and us
+In connection with the issuance of the Notes, we engaged Clayton Services LLC (the "Diligence Provider") to conduct a review of certain aspects of the mortgage loans in the Initial Cohort Pool.
+We paid the fees and expenses of the Diligence Provider and the scope and design of the review was determined by us in consultation with the Diligence Provider.

-The diligence sample selection population is limited to loans that previously were reviewed by us as part of our post-purchase QC review (the "Fannie Mae QC Review"), described above under "- Results of Fannie Mae Quality Control," in order for the Diligence Provider to have access to the set of credit, property and compliance data and documents that we review as part of the Fannie Mae QC Review.
-Out of the 19,360 loans acquired in July and August of 2013 that were subject to a Fannie Mae post-purchase QC Review and met the Eligibility Criteria at acquisition, the Diligence Provider randomly selected a diligence sample from the population of 3,319 loans (the "Eligible Subset") that received full credit, property valuation and compliance reviews as part of our QC review process.
+The diligence sample selection population is limited to loans that previously were reviewed by us as part of our post-purchase QC review (the "Fannie Mae QC Review"), described above under "-Results of Fannie Mae Quality Control," in order for the Diligence Provider to have access to the set of credit, property and compliance data and documents that we review as part of the Fannie Mae QC Review.
+Out of the 15,994 loans acquired from September through November of 2013 that were subject to a Fannie Mae post-purchase QC Review and met the Eligibility Criteria at acquisition, the Diligence Provider randomly selected a diligence sample from the population of 4,798 loans (the "Eligible Subset") that received full credit, property valuation and compliance reviews as part of our QC review process.
 The Eligible Subset included loans that met the Eligibility Criteria as of the loan acquisition date, but which subsequently had paid off, become delinquent or had become subject to a repurchase request, none of which have been included in the Reference Pool.

-The Diligence Provider selected 608 mortgage loans from the Eligible Subset (the "Diligence Sample"), representing 18.3% by loan count of the Eligible Subset.
-Of the 608 loans in the Diligence Sample, 554 are in the Reference Pool; 352 of these loans are included in Loan Group 1 and 202 of these loans are included in Loan Group 2.
+The Diligence Provider selected 608 mortgage loans from the Eligible Subset (the "Diligence Sample"), representing 12.7% by loan count of the Eligible Subset.
+Of the 608 loans in the Diligence Sample, 505 are in the Reference Pool; 311 of these loans are included in Loan Group 1 and 194 of these loans are included in Loan Group 2.
 In forming the Diligence Sample, the Diligence Provider selected all mortgage loans at random.